Review – Conversations with Heroes

 - Malcolm Reed – Malcolm talks about Jay‘s death.

-The final piece is Carlos’s own statements about having met the Enterprise‘s crew, and how the assignment has personally affected him.
+The final piece is Carlos’s own statements about having met the Enterprise‘s crew.
+And he mentions the effect this assignment has personally had on him.

 - Conversations With Heroes as it was originally written